Jaredslocker21/java-practice/README.md

 ### Purpose
 - Become organized at home and on the go.
 Create a memo and don't forget.
 Understand your body type and use the calculator to help understand your dietary needs!
+- My inspiration for an app like this.
+Was to offer something of use and function.
+- Not just another game.
+Engaging the visitor in an interactive and functional way.
+- Also inspired by internet tutorials.

 ### Goal
 - Allow our visitors to become more aware of what they eat and help organize their food priorities and to help maintain